peteratseneca/dps907fall2016/Week_07/README.md

 * Simple non-enhanced web service project with security
 * An "AuthInfo" controller that will return access token data (if you are authenticated)

-**CustomAuthorizeAttribute.cs**
+**CustomAuthorizeAttributeApi.cs**

-This is a custom filter, to authorize a custom claim.
+This is a custom filter, to authorize a custom claim, for a Web API controller (a controller that inherits from ApiController).

 Add this to any project, in the Controllers folder, and edit its namespace.
 Then you can use it any controller.